- Start date & duration

 I am very please to say that both the Freelancer and Entrepreneur courses are now accredited by the CPD Certification service.
 You can view the membership details and certification details in the gallery at the top of the page.

 When you complete the course, you will be sent a certificate of completion directly from CPD with your name & optionally your company name in it.
-If you will be using your web design skills to work for your company, it’s possible that your company will pay in full or part for your place on the course.
+If you use your web design skills to work for your company, your company may pay in whole or part for your place on the course.

 What Does The Freelance Bootcamp Cover?

-On the bootcamp, you will not only learn the technical skills required to be a freelance web developer, but also the professional skills too.
-You will learn how to find clients, how to pitch to them, how to get requirements, to manage difficult or slow clients, and how to ensure that you get repeat business from each job.
-Course materials include templates for pitching / proposals / quotes etc, which you can use during your career.
+On the bootcamp, you will learn not only the technical skills required to be a freelance web developer, but also the professional skills too.
+You will learn how to find clients, how to pitch to them, how to get requirements, how to manage difficult or slow clients, and how to ensure that you get repeat business from each job.
+Course materials include templates for pitching/proposals/quotes, etc, which you can use during your career.